themangoest/LA-HOULE/README.md

 - Send a voltage of 3.000V to the V/OCT input.
 - Press any button.

-<B>Easter egg</B>
+<B>Easter egg</B> Only works with the standard firmware!

-- Patch dummy cables to the FM and LEVEL inputs to disable the internal normalization.
+- Put both switches to FM EXT and LEVEL EXT inputs to disable the internal normalization.

 - Press the top button (mode, labelled A in the manual) for one second.
 All LEDs light up in yellow.